SEARCH TEMPLE HEALTH

 Event Details

-At this year's Virtual Kidney Transplant Symposium, attendees learned about the continuum of care for patients who require a kidney transplant with an emphasis on:
+At this year's Virtual Kidney Transplant Symposium, attendees will learn about the continuum of care for patients who require a kidney transplant with an emphasis on:

 • Optimizing clinical management